As this article gets updated, you can see the new content added at the bottom. For now, enjoy Part Two!

 Unfortunately, disc EPF 63 has some pretty bad scratches and I was unable to do a proper start to finish recording, but one might be coming soon, when I’ll properly clean the disc and maybe do some audio editing magic.

 I’ve noticed that not all of the have been found and added to the discogs database, some are still a mystery.
+Additionally, there are some releases that have been discovered, but have no catalog number.
+It also doesn’t help that some releases while bearing the same catalog number, will have different front photographs.
 I will try to keep this list as updated as possible.
 Green means I have it, red means it’s not found and gray means I haven’t acquired yet.

 1 2 3 4 5 6 7 8 9 N/A (3e)